 Also, try to use numbers whenever possible instead of full words.
 Email subject lines with numbers stand out better as they are easier to read.
 For example, instead of using “Only one hour left” or “Buy two get one free”, it is better to use “Only 1 hour left” or “Buy 2 and get 1 free.”

 Click here right now for instant access to our free training videos where we'll show you exactly how we did it ourselves starting out as complete beginners without ANY prior knowledge or experience in marketing online whatsoever!

 2. Image Of You

 Having a small image of you within the email personalizes the email and reminds them of who is sending them the email.
 This also adds a level of trust.

-Perhaps the most challenging part is building and maintaining a brand with the image of you.
+Perhaps the most challenging part is building and maintaining a brand with your image of you.
 This is also the same with email marketing.
 The tone, format, and design of your email should stay true to the image you want your customers to remember.
 Staying within your brand’s identity helps in retaining your image to your audience.

 This includes your email subject title as well.
 When you have uniform email subject titles, your subscribers already know that the email came from you.
-Having a different tone of voice or styles can confuse your subscribers and could potentially make your brand forgettable.
+Having a different tone of voice or style can confuse your subscribers and could potentially make your brand forgettable.
 It can also cause your subscribers to unsubscribe from your mailing list.

 3. Ask a question